spryker/spryker-docs/docs/cloud/dev/spryker-cloud-commerce-os/configuring-deployment-pipelines/deployment-in-states.md

 ## Configure_RabbitMQ_Vhosts_and_Permissions

 In this step, Rabbit MQ vhosts, users, and permissions are updated.
-Usually, you would change them rarely, but, if you do, while they are being updated, the following happens:
+Usually, you would change them rarely, but, if you do, while they are being updated, the following may happen:

 ![Configure_RabbitMQ_Vhosts_and_Permissions](./images/Configure_RabbitMQ_Vhosts_and_Permissions/rmq.gif)

-### Run_pre-deploy_hook
+## Run_pre-deploy_hook

 In this step, the following happens:
 * The scripts you defined for this step in the `SPRYKER_HOOK_BEFORE_DEPLOY` are run.
 The default command is `vendor/bin/install -r pre-deploy -vvv`.
-* The scheduler stops.
+* The scheduler stops by the `vendor/bin/console scheduler:suspend -vvv --no-ansi` command.
 It waits for the currently running jobs to finish and gracefully shuts down.
 Stopping the scheduler prevents data corruption or errors for the duration of the deployment.

 ![scheduler:suspend](./images/Run_pre-deploy_hook/Run_pre-deploy_hook.jpg)